agworkgit/new-portfolio/README.md

 # Alex Grigore - React Portfolio

 ## Description
-My motivation was to use my React and NPM skills to create a beautiful and detailed portfolio site.
+My motivation was to use my React and NPM skills to create a beautiful and detailed portfolio site and host it online via Netlify.
 This React-powered portfolio isn't just a showcase – it's my digital canvas where creativity meets innovation.
 Join me on a journey through sleek design, interactive elements, and a touch of my own personality.

 ## Table of Contents